yoga sequence

 • Vedic Texts & Ancient Wisdom – Study traditional scriptures to gain deeper insights.

-These teachings form the core of the best yoga teacher training in India, helping you transform into a skilled and mindful instructor.
+These teachings form the core of the best yoga teacher training in Rishikesh, India, helping you transform into a skilled and mindful instructor.

 Types of Yoga Teacher Training Courses in Rishikesh